forkymcforkface/RGBPi-Extra/README.md

 ## Updates

 1. Go to settings
-2. Press update and allow the package to download
+2. Press update and allow the package to download and update

-If there is a [X] that means it works in OS4
-I'll have a note at the end with some Info about it. if there is NO note or  [ ] **PLEASE LET ME KNOW** if it works for you

 Since we are using CRTs not all cores/emulators will look good.
 This all depends on the native resolution and fps of the games